jonesbrett/Python-3-Cheatsheet/README.md

 </p>

-# This is work in progress to assist me and any others who find it useful.
+Wellcome to my Cheat Sheets, this is work in progress to assist me and any others who may find it useful.

 # Table of Content
 - [Data Structures](#data-structures)